brandonavant/azure-hosted-minecraft/infra/opentofu-bootstrap/README.md

 After running this script successfully:

-1. Go to infra/terraform/environments/dev and infra/terraform/environments/prod.
+1. Go to infra/opentofu/environments/dev and infra/opentofu/environments/prod.

 2. Configure backend.tf in each environment to use:
    * The resource group name and storage account name printed by this script.
    * The appropriate container:

-     * `tfstate-dev` for dev.
+     * `tofu-state-dev` for dev.
-     * `tfstate-prod` for prod.
+     * `tofu-state-prod` for prod.
-3. Run `terraform init` in each environment directory to wire Terraform to the remote backend.
+3. Run `tofu init` in each environment directory to wire OpenTofu to the remote backend.